-A lot of sites have recently shown a significant drop in organic traffic and some of them have fallen out of search engine rankings at all.
+A lot of sites have recently shown a significant drop in organic traffic, and some of them have fallen out of search engine rankings at all.
 This is not surprising, since Google announced just another Google Panda 4.1 algorithm update a month ago.

-For ordinary people panda is a cute animal that causes only positive emotions.
-And for SEO experts it is a pain in the neck.
-As a reminder, Panda is Google algorithm filter released in 2011 aiming to detect and fight low quality content.
+For ordinary people, panda is a cute animal that causes only positive emotions.
+And for SEO experts, it is a pain in the neck.
+As a reminder, Panda is a Google algorithm filter released in 2011 aiming to detect and fight low quality content.
 Pierre Far announced, that Google had added some new signals to help updated Panda define the low-quality content more precisely.
 This can lead to the fact, that new sites with good content will be able to challenge the giants in the search results.
 As for English-speaking segment, these innovations affected medical information websites, game and news portals.
 A more accurate list of such web resources can be seen here.
 Sites with non-unique content are also at risk, including: websites of poems, songs, movies, music, unlicensed software, etc.

 Having analyzed portals that were affected by the new algorithm Google Panda 4.1, was identified the main factors, due to which the websites were caught up by the filter.

 So, why your website can be punished by Google Panda 4.1?